Catholic Recipe: December 21, Traditional Feast of St. Thomas: Kletzenbrot

 Also Called: Christmas Fruit Bread; Austrian Fruit Bread; Dried Fruit Bread

-This was traditionally the feast of St. Thomas the Apostle; his feast is now celebrated on July 3rd.
+December 21 was traditionally the feast of St. Thomas the Apostle; his feast is now celebrated on July 3rd.

 St. Thomas day, St. Thomas gray, The longest night and shortest day.

-December 21 is usually the shortest day of the year, yet this day usually commenced the Christmas preparation of cleaning and baking.
 Although we no longer honor St. Thomas on this day, we can still use this day as a reminder to put in exerted efforts and start finishing our external preparations for Christmas.
 All the weeks before should have been more of spiritual preparation.